 Estricta type family by Pablo Balcells (Source)

 What is your favourite typeface out of your collection?
-And why?

 Estricta.
 It is a sans serif that performs well in long texts but with very sharp and aggressive details.